FomTarro/pkmn-tournament-overlay-tool/README.md

 No longer will you need to scramble through hundreds of image files by hand as players reveal which of their Pokémon they brought to the game, nor will you need to manually adjust OBS sources when items are consumed or Pokémon faint!
 You can even automatically track and update player pairings and standings to display on stream!

 The tool runs entirely in the browser as well, making it very portable and easy to run on venue stream setups without needing to download or install any additional software.
+No player information is sent or stored on a remote server, or anything of the sort.

 ### Features include the ability to:
 * Quickly and easily display battle information, such as:
     * Player's Name
     * Player's Score
     * Which Pokémon they have revealed
         * The status of their Pokémon
-    * THe Tera Type of their Pokémon
+    * The Tera Type of their Pokémon
     * The held items of their Pokémon
         * The status of their held items
 * Display and automatically update tournament metadata, such as:
     * Player Pairings (up to 32 tables)
     * Player Standings (up to top 32)